box/box-ui-elements/src/features/left-sidebar/LeftSidebar.md

 ### Description

-Customizable menu that provides for implementing interactive items, subitems, and icons pulled from `box-react-ui`.
+Customizable menu that provides for implementing interactive items, subitems, and icons pulled from `box-ui-elements`.
 Icons take the form of those in `/icons` for this feature.

 Responsive states exist for large, medium and small.
 To override the medium state, add an `is-forced-open` class to the container element.